 Master’s College for International Students

 The successful participation in the Master's program in Physics at RWTH Aachen University requires an undergraduate education that enables students to follow lectures at a very advanced and specialized level.
 Hence, some Bachelor graduates, especially from other countries, do not meet the requirements for admission.
 For these students, the Department of Physics and the International Academy, as official institution for education attached to the university, have developed a new master’s entry programme, the Master’s College.

 This innovative programme includes bridging courses in theoretical and modern physics, scientific guidance, involvement in research and laboratory experiments, as well as an intense social support especially for international students.
 Please refer to the Master's College for more information.

-Do you want more impressions and glances?
-Use the diverse information available!
 You can find our recommendations in the media library.

 Detailed informations on career persepectives can be found at the website of the German Physical Society.

 Regulations that apply for all Bachelor and Master courses of study as well as detailed information about the necessary documentation of required language skills can be found in RWTH’s Comprehensive Examination Regulation.
 Examination regulations are only published in German as they are legally binding.

 Subject Specific Exam Regulations regulate academic goals, the course of study layout, and exam procedures.
 The appendix to the regulations contains the description of the modules, from which the course of study is composed.